W239BT: History

 On March 21, 2018, W239BT/WOVO-HD2 rebranded as "95.9 The Vibe".

-On November 18, 2024, W239BT switched its parent station from WOVO's HD2 subchannel to WHHT's HD2 subchannel and began stunting with Christmas music, branded as "Santa 102.3/95.7", simulcasting WLLI 102.3 FM Bowling Green.

-On December 26, 2024, W239BT ended stunting and launched a simulcast of adult hits-formatted WLLI 102.3 FM Munfordville.
+On November 18, 2024, W239BT switched its parent station from WOVO's HD2 subchannel to WHHT's HD2 subchannel and began stunting with Christmas music, branded as "Santa 102.3/95.7", simulcasting WLLI (102.3 FM, now WBGN).
+On December 26, W239BT ended stunting and launched a simulcast of adult hits-formatted WLLI (102.3 FM), licensed in Munfordville.

 Signal coverage

 The station's translator signal mainly covers Barren, Allen, and nearby portions of neighboring counties.
 The signal can be picked up as far west as Bowling Green, as far north as Munfordville, as far east as Edmonton, and as far south as rural northern Macon County, Tennessee.